cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 but also extremely risky.
 Service impact analysis is required to be adequately achieved prior to effective activation of a new feature.

-Digital twin network can greatly help assessing innovative network capabilities without jeopardizing the daily operation of the real network.
+Network digital twin can greatly help assessing innovative network capabilities without jeopardizing the daily operation of the real network.
 In addition, it helps researchers to explore network innovation (e.g., new network protocols, network AI/ML applications)